After UW offense dominates for three quarters, the Huskies ‘hit a wall’ in crushing loss to Oregon

 “They did a great job running the ball,” Petersen said.
 “We couldn’t get off blocks, and they were converting those third downs.”

 In all, Oregon senior quarterback Justin Herbert completed 24 of 38 passes for 280 yards and four touchdowns.
-Duck running backs amassed 180 rushing yards and 5.5 yards per carry.
+Ducks running backs amassed 180 rushing yards and 5.5 yards per carry.
 They produced 21 points and 227 total yards in the second half.

 In a 51-27 win over Arizona last week, Washington’s defense piled up four turnovers and four sacks.